thisismydesign/json-streamer/README.md

 streamer.parser << data
 ```

-## Contribution and feedback
+## Contributing

-This project is built around known use-cases.
-If you have one that isn't covered don't hesitate to open an issue and start a discussion.

 Bug reports and pull requests are welcome on GitHub at https://github.com/thisismydesign/json-streamer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Conventions

-This project follows [C-Hive guides](https://github.com/c-hive/guides) for code style, way of working and other development concerns.

 ## License